 - antecubital fossa mass

-A flexed abducted supinated view or FABS position is considered an optimal position from assessment of a distal biceps brachii tendons 3.
+A flexed abducted supinated view or FABS position is considered an optimal position for the assessment of a distal biceps brachii tendons 3.

 On certain imaging planes consider